e271828e/Flight.jl/docs/notes/design/framework_design.md

 - computes a **flat layout** at build time (compile-time offsets over one contiguous `Vector{T}` buffer it owns);
-- **reconstructs** the typed immutable state value for a component at each evaluation (field loads at known offsets — register-level, zero cost);
+- **reconstructs** the typed immutable state value for a component at each evaluation and passes it to the state readers/writers (`g_s1`, handlers, projection — field loads at known offsets, register-level, zero cost);
 - receives immutable results back: derivative functions return an `Ẋ`-typed value (scatter-stored into the flat `ẋ` buffer); event handlers and projection return a new `X` (written back).